151st Pennsylvania Infantry Regiment: "Like ripe apples in a storm"

 Upon arriving at the Federal lines, the regiment was sent to remain in reserve on Seminary Ridge, the ridge closest to town and named for the Lutheran Theological Seminary that stood there.
 While placed near the Seminary, the 151st and other units began constructing crude breastworks in case the area should be needed as a defensive fall-back point.
-At roughly 3:00 PM, the regiment - by now the last reserve of the I Corps - was ordered forward into a gap that had formed in the main Federal line on McPherson's Ridge.
+At roughly 3:00 p.m., the regiment - by now the last reserve of the I Corps - was ordered forward into a gap that had formed in the main Federal line on McPherson's Ridge.
 McPherson's Ridge runs parallel to Seminary Ridge and is separated by low hollow about 300 yards wide.

 The regiment advanced from Seminary Ridge, across the hollow, to McPherson's Ridge.
 Quickly forming their line on the ridge just in front of a woodlot named Herbst Woods, the regiment was immediately struck by a volley from Confederate troops in the trees.
 Urging his men to fire slowly and aim carefully, Lt.
 Col. McFarland ordered the regiment to fire at will.
 McFarland recalled of the firing discipline, "This was strictly observed, and during the next hour's terrific fighting, many of the enemy were brought low."

 The Iron Brigade, one of the first Federal infantry units engaged that morning, was positioned in McPherson's Woods not far to the north of the 151st Pennsylvania's right flank.
 The regiments of the Iron Brigade mistakenly believed the large nine-month regiment to be a brigade coming to their relief, and thus began to withdraw to Seminary Ridge.
 On the right of the 151st Pennsylvania, the other regiments of Rowley's brigade had held position for a period of time in the fields west of Gettysburg.
 However, these regiments became outflanked on their left by the North Carolinians of Brig.
 Gen. James Pettigrew's brigade.
 Its supporting forces on the right and left both gone, the 151st Pennsylvania was soon entirely alone on McPherson's Ridge.
 The regiment had sustained heavy casualties from its front and its exposed left from Pettigrew's North Carolina troops.
 Seeing the regiment's vulnerable position, Lt.
 Col. McFarland ordered his remaining men to conduct a steady retreat back across the hollow to the Seminary, where other I Corps regiments were rallying and digging in for the next wave of Confederate attacks.